 .env file with the name WRITER_API_KEY.Tool structure

-The web search tool allows you to search the web during a chat with a Palmyra model.
+The web search tool allows you to search the web during a chat completion.
 To use the web search tool, add it to thetools array in your chat-completion endpoint request.

 The web search tool object has the following structure: